fruendlab/coding-dojo/2018-03-16/instructions.md

     5. Start a 1. again.
     If the timer rings before you commit, you have to reset (git reset --hard) and start again.

+- Additional challenges (optional):
+  - No functions longer than a single line
+  - No `if` statements
+  - No loops